 Onsite Student Workshops

-During the 2017/2018 academic year, we worked with the school to design and deliver a hands-on media skills workshop.
-This session provided high school students with an introduction to camera skills and filming, including learning about camera shots and angles, storyboarding, camera recording techniques, and video editing.
-This week-long workshop equipped students with introductory multimedia skills that they could continue to develop and explore for careers in the graphic and web design, media, communications, television, and film industries.
+During the 2017-2018 academic year, we worked with the school to design and deliver a hands-on media skills workshop.
+This session provided learners with an introduction to camera skills and filming.
+The workshops included learning about camera shots and angles, storyboarding, camera recording techniques, and video editing.
+This week-long workshop equipped learners with introductory multimedia skills to develop and explore careers in graphic and web design, media, communications, television, and film industries.

-For the 2018-2019 school year, we again worked with Kainai High School to offer week-long workshops on three different topics: Digital Storytelling, Job Skills, and Critically Analyzing Media.
+For the 2018-2019 school year, we again worked with Kainai High School to offer week-long workshops on three topics: Digital Storytelling, Job Skills, and Critically Analyzing Media.

-Over the next few days, they worked in pairs or small groups to plan out their story and gather supporting photos for the video.
-For some this involved finding images online and for others, it meant taking photos and arranging them to convey their story.
-Students finished the workshop by presenting their finished project to the class.
-This proved to be a very popular workshop with students and has been requested again for next year.
+Over the next few days, learners worked in pairs or small groups to plan their stories and gather supporting photos for the video.
+For some, this involved finding images online.
+For others, it meant taking photos and arranging them to convey their story.
+Learners finished the workshop by presenting their finished project to the class.
+This proved to be a very popular workshop with learners, and the school requested it again for next year.

 These workshops are just some of the student-facing topics our team is equipped to deliver.
 Would you like to offer a similar student workshop at your school?
 Contact us to discuss options on timing and scope.